 Then, the channel behaviour is defined based on the power delay profile and the angular profile.

-The 3GPP 3D SCM model includes a number of different scenarios, each of them representing a unique environment.
+The 3GPP 3D SCM model includes a number of different scenarios each of them representing a unique environment.

 Overall, this channel model:

-has a much lower complexity than ray tracing and accounts for a large range of frequencies, including the 60GHz of interest;
+has a much lower complexity than ray tracing and accounts for a large range of frequencies including the 60GHz of interest;

-is based on large measurements campaigns, which allows to provide general statements in an ensemble of environments, such as the Urban Micro considered in this coexistence study;
+is based on large measurements campaigns, which allows to provide general statements in an ensemble of environments such as the Urban Micro considered in this coexistence study;

-has been adopted by a large number of companies within the 3GPP, which allows to compare results among different sources.
+has been adopted by a large number of companies within the 3GPP which allows to compare results among different sources.

 SEAMCAT